aznxluvlyguy4u/wiki2/Remote deploying.md

 #### Attach or create new Tmux session

 We use [tmux](https://en.wikipedia.org/wiki/Tmux) to support detachable SSH sessions to run long running jobs, like running the node server.
-See [here](https://tmuxcheatsheet.com) for a tmux cheatsheet.

 - Follow the [tmux](tmux) instructions to create or attach to tmux session

+- See [here](https://tmuxcheatsheet.com) for a tmux cheatsheet

 When attached or created a new tmux session, continue with below.